IndexProselyte/IndexProselyte/README.md

 - 👀 I’m interested in eating needles
 - 🌱 I’m currently learning how to eat needles
 - 💞️ I’m looking to collaborate on eating needles
-- 📫 How to reach me: NeedleConsumer@needle.com
+- 📫 How to reach me: NeedleConsumer@proton.me

 <!---
 IndexProselyte/IndexProselyte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.